GIRAFFE MANOR

 Giraffe Manor functions the same as any luxury, boutique hotel.
 It just has the added magic of surprise visits from giraffes while you eat your breakfast or stroll through the gardens.

-We recommend staying one or two nights, using it as a steppingstone from Nairobi airport to your main safari destination or the other way around.
+We recommend staying one or two nights, using it as a stepping stone from Nairobi airport to your main safari destination or the other way around.

 Is it Ethical?